-It is strongly recommended that all people with AATD avoid smoking.
+People with AATD should not smoke.
 Smokers are more likely to develop symptoms of AATD.
 In smokers, symptoms tend to develop at an earlier age and progress at a faster rate.
 People with the disease should also avoid exposure to secondhand smoke, pollution, mineral dust, gas, and chemical fumes.
 Regular exercise and good nutrition are beneficial for people with AATD.

 In people with severe liver or lung disease, transplantation of the failing organ may be an option.
-However, lung transplants have not been shown to improve lifespan.
 Liver transplants can "cure" the disease because the donor liver will produce the alpha-1 antitrypsin protein.

-The severity of symptoms associated with AATD varies widely, making the prognosis equally varied.
+The prognosis, or outcome, for patients with AATD depends on the type and severity of symptoms they have.
 In some people, the disease can shorten lifespan, while in others, it allows for a normal lifespan.
 Roughly 2% of children with two copies of the Z allele develop severe liver disease.